hyunnjjung/umr-ml-hackathons-2025/README.md

 Predict the daily number of bicycles observed at a counting station in Germany.
 Input features include date information, holiday periods, and weather data

 **Dataset:**
-Dataset is from a private university course hackathon and is not publicly available
+Dataset is from a marburg university course hackathon and is not publicly available

 **Notebook:**
 `bicycle_count_prediction.ipynb`